 Fresh, unpolluted air benefits detoxification and can boost your mood by increasing oxygen to your brain.
 Pair it with deep breathing and you have a fabulous stress reliever that takes no dollars and hardly any time.
 One study found that after a mentally stressful event, the average time it took for blood pressure to return to normal was 3.7 minutes.
 With nature sounds, it took 3.0 minutes, and with deep breathing, it only took 2.7 minutes. (from "Depression, the Way Out" by Neil Nedley, M.D.)

-And for an even bigger energy boost, head outside after a thunderstorm has passed through.
-It has not only cleared out pollutants but has also left negatively charged ions behind which is highly invigorating to your whole body.
+The best time to open your windows or go outside for a breath of fresh air is after a thunderstorm.
+Storms not only clear out pollutants but also leave negatively charged ions behind which are highly invigorating to your whole body.

 Exercise, or better yet, whole body movement, is a powerful combination stress reliever plus physical health booster.
 It's one of the best ways there is to combat anxiety and depression and helps prevent and reverse disease.
 Though any type of movement is better than none, the most effective exercise for coping with stress is one that involves using your mind such as yard work, gardening, chopping wood, or some other type of productive physical work. (from "Depression, the Way Out" by Neil Nedley, M.D.)